Blockchain Could Be A Force For Good. But First You Have To Understand It

 And there's another problem: The middleman could also be hacked.

-Once your data is part of the blockchain, it's difficult to change or remove that data.
+Once your data are part of the blockchain, it's difficult to change or remove those data.
 A group of special users in the network, called miners, help keep it honest by verifying the transactions.
 If that doesn't happen, the blockchain won't work.

-The nature of blockchain technology — that it's secure, hard to mess with and open to both the rich and poor — is precisely why it could be a game-changer for people living in low-income countries or fragile states at risk of economic collapse, corruption or conflict, says Rosanna Chan, an economist at the World Bank.
+The nature of blockchain technology — that it's secure, hard to mess with and open to both the rich and the poor — is precisely why it could be a game changer for people living in low-income countries or fragile states at risk of economic collapse, corruption or conflict, says Rosanna Chan, an economist at the World Bank.

 Or let's say the record of your registration is a digital file on a government database.
 It could be tampered with or erased, or maybe the database uses technology that is outdated or unsearchable.